From the workshop bench - a behind-the-scenes look at some projects in development at AAE.

 STEREO VALVE EQ, DISTORTION & SPRING REVERB UNIT

 This video shows some testing and tuning being done on a valve audio processor currently being designed and built by Theo Argiriadis, with input from Thom McIntosh.

 One channel of two had been built for this session.
 The spring reverb unit can be seen sitting atop the eq/distortion unit.

 Drums are recordings from a 9090 analogue drum synthesiser along with 808 and 606 samples.
 Analogue synth is from a x0xbox.
 No audio processing was added in post production.

 Project Q & A with Theo and Thom

 Thom, what were your requirements for the project?

 Overall, I was after what I identify as a specifically valve sound quality.
 Some vintage valve gear I've used has it, and that’s what I wanted.

 In the studio I work mainly with electronic sound sources, such as synths, samplers, drum machines, DAW etc.

-Valves amplifiers, eqs and mechanical reverbs offer unique ways of processing audio that can imbue it with what I find to be very desirable sonic characteristics.
+Valves amplifiers, eqs and mechanical reverbs offer unique ways of processing audio that can imbue what I find to be very desirable sonic characteristics.